Stay AwareYour vote is your voice!

 “I am firmly against rezoning, in any form, the Reston National and Hidden Creek Golf Courses.
 These spaces need to remain golf courses.
 Reston attracts a diverse population due to the breadth of facilities we offer.”

 “Maintaining our green spaces is an essential element in keeping our air clean, ensuring the best quality of life for our citizens, and providing a habitat for wild life.
 Reston was designed with two open space golf courses as part of its design.
 I fully support and will actively work to ensure we always retain this integral open space in our community.”

 “Reston’s two golf courses must be protected from any development, as they provide our community with open areas to walk, run, enjoy wildlife, and breathe fresh air.”

 - Walter Alcorn

-“During the past several years the landowners of Reston’s golf courses have sought to redevelop the courses into more intensive uses, and such proposals go against the adopted comprehensive plan.
-Any transformation of the golf courses into another use requires a lengthy and arduous process, and I would not support consideration of alternatives until communities surrounding the courses so requested.
+“During the past several years the landowners of Reston’s golf courses have sought to redevelop the courses into something else, and such proposals go against the adopted comprehensive plan.
+As Hunter Mill Supervisor I would strengthen the role of affected residents by not initiating any possible change to the comprehensive plan until communities surrounding the courses so requested (i.e., residents in affected clusters – not developer-owned properties).
+Even then there must be support from the broader community (e.g., golfers, users of the trails through the course).
 Absent such support the golf courses should remain golf courses.”

 You will also vote for Chairperson of the Board of Supervisors